Vluuks/AndroidPractice/Week1/Lab/README.md

 Verify that your code still compiles by executing `javac StudentTest.java` at the terminal.
 You can also run the code by using `java StudentTest` afterwards, but the output will still be the same.
 (Why?)

-{% next "Next: Classes and instances" %}
+{% next "Next: Classes and instances - part 1" %}
 &nbsp;
 <a name="classes-instances"></a>

 ### Classes and instances
-In Java, in order to use classes like the `Student` class, they need to be instantiated before they can be used.
+In Java, in order to use classes like the `Student` class, they need to be instantiated.
 The `Student` class can be seen as a blueprint.
 It exists, but before we can use the properties or methods inside, we first need to create an *instance* of the class.
 An instance of a class is often called an object as well.
-A class is a blueprint which you use to create objects.
-These objects are instances of that particular class.

 This instance will contain actual information about a particular student, which the class blueprint does not.
 In the example below you can see the difference between the class (blueprint) and the instances.
 While the blueprint dictates what *kind* of information the class can hold, only the instances actually embody this information and represent actual students.
+A class is a blueprint which you use to create objects.
+These objects are instances of that particular class.

 ![An image depicting the student class and its properties, with on the other side of the image two example instances of the student class.](classes-instances-robot.png)